brooklynrail/brooklynrail-platform/content/events/2020/08/ursula-von-rydingsvard-with-amanda-gluibizzi-and-jason-rosenfeld.md

 ---
-title: Ursula Von Rydingsvard with Amanda Gluibizzi and Jason Rosenfeld
+title: Ursula von Rydingsvard with Amanda Gluibizzi and Jason Rosenfeld
-summary: Ursula Von Rydingsvard with Amanda Gluibizzi and Jason Rosenfeld.
+summary: Sculptor Ursula von Rydingsvard will be in conversation with Rail ArtSeen Editor Amanda Gluibizzi and Rail Editor-at-Large Jason Rosenfeld.
   We'll conclude with a poetry reading from Vi Khi Nao.
 people:
   - person: ursula-von-rydingsvard
     event_bio: "Ursula Von Rydingsvard was born 1942 in Deensen, Germany.
 She has